thehatb0y/NoraSetplex/README.md

 This is a python automation to manage Nora through the API, the idea behind is taking massive actions like add account time, remove devices, clear devices IP and more.

 Current Features
-  * Add 1 day for all customers that's expired at predetermined data.
+  * Add Sub time for all customers that's expired at predetermined data.
+  * Duplicate Account and provide subtime
+  * Multithreading added for Subscription Time feature

 Next Features
-  * Remove all devices from customer
+  * Remove all devices from customer # Pending
-  * Add 1 month for all customers that's expired at predetermined data.
-  * Clear the device IP from all devices from customer
+  * Clear the device IP from all devices from customer #Pending
-  * Delete ll customers that's expired at predetermined data.
+  * Delete all customers that's expired at predetermined data. #Pending